 The best way to prevent battery stratification is regular and proper charging.

 AGM batteries were designed to offer a more robust alternative to FLA batteries.
 The added glass fibers placed between the lead plates of an AGM battery make it less prone to durability issues or reduced battery life from vibrations and impacts.
-This feature makes AGM batteries well suited for ATVs that frequently ride in rough terrain.
+This feature makes AGM batteries well-suited for ATVs that frequently ride in rough terrain.
 An AGM battery typically lasts about twice as long as an FLA battery.

 Related: How Long Do ATV Batteries Last in Real-World Conditions?